 What Languages are Available?

 If you need and interpreter or have difficulty reading, you may bring someone who may read the questions to you, but you must independently answer the questions.
 Contact DMV ahead of your test for guidance.

 What if You Fail the Test?

 If you fail the knowledge test, you can try again the next day.

 Alcohol and Drug Awareness Knowledge Test

 If you are 21 years or older, you must also pass an alcohol awareness test.
-The test is mandatory after your 21th birthday when you want to renew a license or upgrade from a permit to a license.
+The test is mandatory after your 21st birthday when you want to renew a license or upgrade from a permit to a license.